Above (Mad Season album): Recording

 The album was recorded in 1994 at Bad Animals Studio in Seattle, Washington.
-The band worked with producer Brett Eliason, who had previously worked with McCready as Pearl Jam's sound engineer.
-The album was mixed by Eliason.
+Producer and mixer Brett Eliason previously worked with McCready as Pearl Jam's sound engineer.

-The music for the songs "Wake Up" and "River of Deceit" came out of rehearsals that the group had before Staley joined.
-The song "Artificial Red" came together at a show that the band had at the Crocodile Cafe in October 1994.
-The songs "Lifeless Dead" and "I Don't Know Anything" were first premiered on Pearl Jam's January 8, 1995 Self-Pollution satellite radio broadcast, a four-and-a-half-hour-long pirate broadcast out of Seattle which was available to any radio stations that wanted to carry it.
-McCready said, "We did all the Mad Season music in about seven days.
-It took Layne just a few more days to finish his vocals, which was intense since we only rehearsed twice and did four shows.
+The music for "Wake Up" and "River of Deceit" came from group rehearsals before Staley joined.
+"Artificial Red" came together at the band's show at the Crocodile Cafe in October 1994.
+"Lifeless Dead" and "I Don't Know Anything" were premiered on Pearl Jam's January 8, 1995 Self-Pollution satellite radio show – a four-and-a-half-hour-long pirate broadcast from Seattle that was available to any radio stations that wanted to carry it.

+"We did all the Mad Season music in about seven days," McCready said.
+"It took Layne just a few more days to finish his vocals, which was intense since we only rehearsed twice and did four shows.
 So this has been the most spontaneous thing I've ever been involved in.
-This was done even quicker than Temple of the Dog which took about four weeks...
-With Mad Season we just went in and started jamming on tunes and everybody had ideas and it just happened with three or four days."
+This was done even quicker than Temple of the Dog, which took about four weeks… With Mad Season we just went in and started jamming on tunes and everybody had ideas and it just happened with three or four days."

-McCready said, "I told [Staley]...
-'You do what you want, you write all the songs and lyrics.
+McCready said, "I told [Staley]… 'You do what you want, you write all the songs and lyrics.
 You're the singer.'
 He'd come in, and he'd do these beautiful songs."

 During the making of the album, Staley read The Prophet by Kahlil Gibran.
-Martin said, "Layne Staley felt as though he was on a spiritual mission through his music.
-Not a rock mission, a spiritual mission."
+"Layne Staley felt as though he was on a spiritual mission through his music," said Martin.
+"Not a rock mission, a spiritual mission."